fish-shell/fish-shell/doc_src/cmds/funced.rst

 ``funced`` provides an interface to edit the definition of the function ``NAME``.

 If the ``$VISUAL`` environment variable is set, it will be used as the program to edit the function.
 If ``$VISUAL`` is unset but ``$EDITOR`` is set, that will be used.
 Otherwise, a built-in editor will be used.
-Note that to enter a literal newline using the built-in editor you should press :kbd:`Alt+Enter`.
+Note that to enter a literal newline using the built-in editor you should press :kbd:`Alt` + :kbd:`Enter`.
 Pressing :kbd:`Enter` signals that you are done editing the function.
 This does not apply to an external editor like emacs or vim.

 If there is no function called ``NAME`` a new function will be created with the specified name